-1.54 The Volcker Rule prohibits banking entities and affiliated companies from proprietary trading; acquiring or retaining any equity, partnership, or other ownership interest in a hedge fund or private equity fund; and sponsoring a hedge fund or private equity fund.
+1.48 The Volcker Rule prohibits banking envites and affiliated companies from proprietary trading; acquiring or retaining any equity, partnership, or other ownership interest in a hedge fund or private equity fund; and sponsoring a hedge fund or private equity fund.
 Proprietary trading consists of transactions made by an entity that affect the entity's own account but not the accounts of its clients.
-Banks are allowed to make de minimis investments in hedge funds and private equity funds using no more than 3 percent of their tier 1 capital in all such funds combined.
-Also, a bank's investment in a private fund may not exceed 3 percent of the fund's total ownership interest.
+Banks can make de minimals investments in hedge funds and private equity funds using no more than 3% of their tier 1 capital in all such funds combined.
+Also, a bank's investment in a private fund may not exceed 3% of the fund's total ownership interect.
 Nonbank financial institutions supervised by the Federal Reserve also have restrictions on proprietary trading, hedge fund investments, and private equity investments.
 See discussion on final rulings enacted as a result of the Volcker Rule in paragraphs 18.77-.78 of this guide.